theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/set-daclient.md

 The first two steps list out the certificates present in the root certificate store of the server computer and pick an appropriate one.
 In this case it happens to be the 13th certificate in the list.
 This certificate is then assigned as the IPsec root certificate to enable PKI.
-Once this is done the Down-level parameter in this cmdlet is set to Enabled to enable DA for Windows® 7 clients.
+Once this is done the Down-level parameter in this cmdlet is set to Enabled to enable DA for Windows??
+7 clients.
-This causes appropriate policies to be configured on Windows® 7 computer only.
+This causes appropriate policies to be configured on Windows??
+7 computer only.

 ## PARAMETERS